 - A hard shaving soap manufactured by a traditional English company (on the assumption that this would be closest to what was available to Kellerman).

-- A “natural” shampoo; according to the label, it’s made of all natural ingredients, scented with essential oils and pumped up with vegetable oils.
+- A “natural” shampoo; according to the label, it’s made of all-natural ingredients, scented with essential oils and pumped up with vegetable oils.

 - Baby shampoo.

 Ms Kellerman suggested you really only need to wash your hair once every two weeks, but I wasn’t sure I could do that, so I washed once a week.
-Each wash would use the same technique: wet hair, lather product in hands, wash scalp and pull lather through hair to the ends.
+Each wash would use the same technique: wet hair, lather product in hands, wash the scalp and pull lather through the hair to the ends.
 Rinse with rainwater, towel dry, comb and air dry.
 In keeping with the Edwardian style, there was no conditioner, blow drying or treatments as they were not available at the time.
 There was a daily brush with a stiff bristle brush, I was surprised how quickly you can get through 50 strokes.